philfung/add-to-homescreen/README.md

 <img src="https://github.com/philfung/add-to-homescreen/assets/1054593/53f06e82-61f3-4173-890e-0a6a42026dea)" width="175"/>

 ## Browser Fallback Support
-All the popular browsers on IOS and Android are supported, but in the edge case of a non-compliant or non-mobile browser, a message is shown to redirect the user to a supported browser.
-(This message can be toggled on/off using the `showErrorMessageForUnsupportedBrowsers` flag.)
+All major browsers on IOS and Android are supported, but in the edge case of a non-compliant or desktop browser, a message is shown to redirect the user to a supported browser.
+(This feature can be toggled on/off using the `showErrorMessageForUnsupportedBrowsers` flag.)

 #### Desktop users
 <img width="200" alt="error-modal-desktop" src="https://github.com/philfung/add-to-homescreen/assets/1054593/83c07702-15b6-4bd3-a362-1b846ab381a7">